 Listed in: Art and the History of Art, as ARHA-221 | Film and Media Studies, as FAMS-221

-(Offered as ARHA 221 and FAMS 221) This introductory course is designed for students with no prior experience in video production.
+(Offered as ARHA 221 and FAMS 221) For January 2021.
+This introductory course is designed for students with no prior experience in video production.
 The aim is both technical and creative.
 We will begin with the literal foundation of the moving image—the frame—before moving through shot and scene construction, lighting, sound-image concepts, and final edit.
-In addition to instruction in production equipment and facilities, the course will also explore cinematic form and structure through weekly readings, screenings and discussion.
-Each student will work on a series of production exercises and a final video assignment.
+In addition to regular online screenings, the class will consist of daily Zoom sessions led by the professor, including lectures on filmmaking techniques, film discussions, and critiques of footage and various cuts.
+Each student will work on a series of individual production exercises, a group project and a final video assignment.

 Limited to 12 students with instructor's permission.
-Fall semester.
-Visiting Professor Emily Drummer.
+January semester: Professor Levine.
+Spring semester: Visiting Lecturer Montague